What is Forgiveness, Really? Forgiveness Defined

 for anyone who enters God’s rest also rests from their works, just as God did from his.
 Let us, therefore, make every effort to enter that rest, so that no one will perish by following their example of disobedience. – Hebrews 4:10-11, NIV

 Being highly sensitive does not have to be a negative part of your life.
 You can thrive and live a very fulfilled life by understanding the trait and how to apply God’s Word to your life.
-If you feel overwhelmed and need someone to talk to you as you navigate using your sensitivity in a positive way, reach out to a Christian counselor.
+If you feel overwhelmed and need someone to talk to you as you navigate using your sensitivity in a positive way, reach out to a Christian counselor at Huntington Beach Christian Counseling.
 There are many who are willing to help you create a faith-based plan to become a thriving highly sensitive person.

 Photos: